CartoDB/Windshaft/README.md

 Windshaft serves tiles from a single use metatile cache (from mapnik/tilelive-mapnik).
 This provides good speed in addition to keeping the served maps fresh should the underlying data change or be updated.
 It is not, however, a full caching solution.

-Should your data be less dynamic, you may want to consider improving performance by adding a simple HTTP cache such as Varnish infront of the tile url or your own custom cache implementation.
+Should your data be less dynamic, you may want to consider improving performance by adding a simple HTTP cache such as Varnish in front of the tile url or your own custom cache implementation.
 Also, see notes on caching.